u-adrian/PraktikumNN/README.md

 same manner used for the other experiments.
 It won't run on your local machine!

-## Arguments for Trainer and Evaluator functions
+## Arguments for Trainer and Evaluator Functions
 In this paragraph we explain the arguments you can use for the Trainer and Evaluator functions.\
 Some of them are self-explanatory, but some are not.
 And it is handy to have a list of all input arguments, therefore this paragraph.